shanalily/tag-label-sync/spec.md

 Currently, we need to wait for nodes to be ready to be able to run the controller and access VM/VMSS tags.

-Make sure updates don't delete tags and labels.
+Cluster updates should not delete tags and labels.

 ## Extensions